Villa Celiera

 The town is famous for having created arrosticini, a lamb kabob that has become a favorite throughout Italy.
-The most famous butchery that creates the arrosticini in Villa Celiera is macelleria Ginestra.

 The town borders the Abruzzo National Park.

 A few expatriates return from other countries in the summer - mainly South Africans.
 The main ethnic groups are Italian with minor Romanian immigrants that have come within the 2000-2013 era.
 The natives speak a local dialect called Cellarotto.

-The town is well known for its famous restaurants, including the famous Celentano - whose owner is now deceased, and IL Fungarolo.

 Winter attractions include skiing and sledding.
 Summer attractions include hiking, mushroom finding and hunting.